Keystone and Dakota Access pipelines: How did we get here?

 The pipeline was a key issue in the 2012 presidential campaign, when GOP candidate Mitt Romney said he would approve the pipeline.
 Republican candidates in the 2016 race also pledged to let the project go forward.

-At the time, Trump, then the GOP front-runner, tweeted: "So sad that Obama rejected Keystone Pipeline.
+At the time, Trump, then the GOP frontrunner, tweeted: "So sad that Obama rejected Keystone Pipeline.
 Thousands of jobs, good for the environment, no downside!"

 Canadian Prime Minister Justin Trudeau, who said then he was "disappointed by the decision," expressed support for the pipeline on Tuesday.